 - Start times will be staggered by race.

-- Each start group will be 25 people or less (current VA limit is 100).
+- Each start group will be 75 people or less (current VA limit is 100).

 - The event will be chip timed and as touchless as possible.

 - Race giveaways (T-shirt) and post-race food and water are grab and go only and pre-packaged (but definitely tasty!).

 - Parking, check-in, start, and finish areas of the event will have ample room for social distancing.

 - Signage will be used to remind people to wear their face coverings and stay socially distanced at all times.